-We draw attention to Note No. 37 to the financial statements, which indicates that the Company has incurred net cash losses of INR 2,998 thousands in the current financial year and INR 5,571 thousands in the immediately preceding financial year.
+We draw attention to Note No. 37 to the financial statements, which indicates that the Company has earned net cash profit of Rs 28,780 in the current financial year and incurred net cash losses Rs 2,998 thousands in the immediately preceding financial year.
 The liabilities of the Company exceed the assets as at the balance sheet date.
 However, the financial statements of the Company have been prepared on a going concern basis for the reasons stated in the said Note.